 The Garmin Instinct Solar is one of the best running watches around, and is incredibly tough and practical if you don't mind its no-frills looks.

-Garmin has been indulging in a little sun-worshipping over recent months, releasing a slew of new solar smartwatches, including some updates to existing models.
-The Garmin Instinct Solar, as the name suggests, is a new version of the 2018 Instinct, with the benefit of frankly incredible battery life thanks to regular solar top-ups plus some other enhancements under the hood.
+The Garmin Instinct Solar, as the name suggests, is a version of the 2018 Instinct, with the benefit of frankly incredible battery life thanks to regular solar top-ups plus some other enhancements under the hood.

-The Instinct Solar might not be the most stylish GPS running watch around, but it’s just so useful, you'll be hard pressed to find a more practical companion for running, cycling and hiking off the beaten path, with the possible exception of the further-updated Garmin Instinct 2 and Instinct Crossover.
+The Instinct Solar might not be the most stylish GPS running watch around, but it’s just so useful, you'll be hard-pressed to find a more practical companion for running, cycling and hiking off the beaten path, with the possible exception of the further-updated Garmin Instinct 2 and Instinct Crossover.

 Packed with training and navigation features, and with incredible battery life courtesy of Garmin’s Power Glass, which keeps it topped up in daylight.
 Looks aren’t everything, and the Instinct Solar is a pleasure to use – clearly designed by people who are passionate about sport and the great outdoors.